British surge seen as warning on omicron but responses vary

 The Music Venue Trust said that a catastrophic drop in attendance and advance ticket sales have hit the industry since the government announced tougher restrictions last Wednesday, “placing the entire sector back on red alert for the risk of permanent closures.”

 Corder reported from The Hague, Netherlands.
+Associated Press reporters contributed from around Europe.